PyFR/PyFR/doc/src/plugins/soln-plugin-ascent.rst

 are available

 - ``pyfr ascent render`` --- render an image from a pre-existing mesh and one or more solution files.
-It must be run with the same number of ranks as partitions in the mesh.
-By default it will use settings from the first section of the settings file which defines a scene;
-  as such a simulation configuration file with a ``[soln-plugin-ascent]`` section can be passed directly.
+It can be run under MPI and must use the same number of ranks as partitions in the mesh.
+By default it will use settings from the first section of the settings file which defines a scene; as such a simulation configuration file with a ``[soln-plugin-ascent]`` section can be passed directly.
   Alternatively, a specific section name can be provided.
 In both cases all other sections are ignored.
 Multiple solution files can